monktastic/blog/pages/dream/quantum-woo.md

 Second, if we look at this from a "God's-eye perspective," then all that really happened was that *you* joined the superposition.
 Both branches still exist, with one "copy" of you seeing each result.
 This is basically the Many Worlds Interpretation.
-While God may not find any of this strange, it doesn't make the situation any less weird for *you.*
+But while God may not find any of this strange, it doesn't make the situation any less weird for *you.*

 From your perspective, you seem to be the sole "observer."
 In an interesting (and physically meaningful) sense, this is *your* world[8].